athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 #### Next

-In the next lesson, you will discover how to develop a framework to grid search deep learning models for univariate time series forecasting problems.
+In the next lab, you will discover how to develop a framework to grid search deep learning models for univariate time series forecasting problems.